qualabs/video-headline/CONFIGURATION.md

 #### Creating an Organization

-*On the "Organizations and channels" menu choose "Organization" and click on the "add organization" button.
+*On the "Organizations and channels" menu choose "Organization" and click on the "add Organization" button.

 1. **Name:** Add a name for your organization.
 This step will create an s3 bucket with the name of the organization, the name must follow the bucket naming rules: https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html .
 2. **Plan:** From the dropdown choose the plan previously created.